jorgelingo/Methods/README.md

 # Methods
-This is the github repository for the grad level Experimental Methods course
+This is the github repository for the Experimental Methods course